 Wesley is an earthy, unisex name that means western meadow.

 There you have it, Mama!
-30 baby names for the fall season!
-I hope you loved these adorable baby names and, most of all, I hope you found one that spoke to your heart.
+30 Autumn baby names for babies born in the fall season!
+I hope you loved these adorable names and, most of all, I hope you found one that spoke to your heart.
 If you enjoyed this post, please share it and follow me on Pinterest for more pregnancy planning posts!

 Enjoy this beautiful fall season!